What is household food insecurity?

 It’s a serious public health problem.

-Over 1 in 3 households in our district experience household food insecurity.
+About 1 in 4 households in our district experience household food insecurity.

 Living with household food insecurity can lead to higher risk of many chronic health issues in adults, such as: